 To get a virtual credit card, you follow the exact same process as most credit card applications.
 Apply for one of the following credit cards, making sure it allows for a virtual card option, and then enroll online or in their app to begin generating virtual credit cards for your use.

 American Express vPayment & AmExGo

 American Express created vPayment as a business-only option that allows for a new virtual card creation for each transaction, with controls set such as expiration, budget, and merchant.
-Each transaction is checked against the parameters set by your company before authorization.
 The AmexGo app allows for the same measures but is more streamlined and hands-off for contractors, freelancers, and infrequent users.

 Citibank virtual cards